 In Dubai International Financial Centre (DIFC), this material is distributed by HSBC Private Bank (Suisse) SA, DIFC Branch, P.O.
-Box 506553 Dubai, UAE which is regulated by the Dubai Financial Services Authority (DFSA) and the Swiss Financial Market Supervisory Authority FINMA.
-Content in this document is directed at DFSA defined Professional Clients only and should not be acted upon by any other person.
+Box 506553 Dubai, UAE which is regulated by the Dubai Financial Services Authority (DFSA) and FINMA.
+Contents in this document are directed at DFSA defined Professional Clients and only a Person meeting this criteria should act upon it.